 - It is recommended patients be monitored if they present with initial GI distress, encouraging earlier detection, diagnosis, intervention and isolation

-- Viral RNA is detectable in stool of those suspected to have coronavirus; virus sheds into the stool
+- Viral RNA is detectable in stool of those suspected to have COVID-19; virus sheds into the stool

-The Lancet published new information from China on the implications of coronavirus on digestive diseases, including IBD.
+The Lancet published new information from China on the implications of COVID-19 on digestive diseases, including IBD.
 The article, linked below, includes specific guidance regarding medications, diet and postponement of elective surgery.
-In addition, the article shares strategies used to mitigate exposure to coronavirus by using telemedicine and on-line consulting by IBD specialists.
+In addition, the article shares strategies used to mitigate exposure to SARS-CoV-2 by using telemedicine and online consulting by IBD specialists.

 Recommendations for GI endoscopy and clinic practices

-A joint GI society message (AASLD, ACG, AGA, and ASGE) for gastroenterologists and gastroenterology care providers was issued on March 15, 2020 with the following recommendations:
+A joint GI society message (AASLD, ACG, AGA, and ASGE) for gastroenterologists and gastroenterology care providers was issued on March 15, 2020.
+Recommendations include: